Diagnosability of labeled $\mathfrak{D_p}$ automata: Conclusion

-\section{conclusion}
+Fig.~\ref{fig9_diag_LMPautomata} shows a simple scenario for which an autonomous robot is working on the straight line $\R^1$.
+This example can be naturally extended to scenarios of multi-dimensional spaces $\R^2$ and $\R^3$, or even $\R^k$.
+Moreover, according to the precedence of considering the time dimension and different space dimensions, one can adjust the order of different components in the corresponding vectors of progressive dioids to be consistent with the lexicographic orders therein.
+On the other hand, practical meanings of states are not specified here.
+For example, the meanings of states are specified as pairs of energy levels and positions of a robot in Example~1 and Example~5 of \cite{Zhang2022DetWAMonoid} for labeled weighted automata over monoids.
+The readers who are interested in such scenarios could try to adapt the scenarios to their applications. \end{example}

+\section{Conclusion}

-In this paper, we formulated a notion of diagnosability for labeled max-plus automata over a subclass of dioids called progressive which could represent time elapsing.
-We gave a notion of concurrent composition for such automata and used the notion to give a sufficient and necessary condition for diagnosability.
-We also proved that for the dioid $(\Q\cup\{-\infty\},\max,+,-\infty,0)$ (which is progressive), a concurrent composition can be computed in $\NP$ and verifying diagnosability is $\coNP$-complete, where $\coNP$-hardness even holds for deterministic, deadlock-free, and divergence-free automata.
-Note that particularly when the weights of the transitions of the considered automata are nonnegative rational numbers, the automata become a subclass of (labeled) timed automata.
-Recall that for timed automata, the diagnosability verification problem is $\PSPACE$-complete \cite{Tripakis2002DiagnosisTimedAutomata}, hence in this paper a subclass of timed automata for which the diagnosability problem belongs to $\coNP$ was found.
+In this paper, we formulated a notion of diagnosability for labeled weighted automata over a subclass of dioids called progressive, where the weight of a transition represents diverse physical meanings such time elapsing and position deviations.
+We gave a notion of concurrent composition for such automata and used the notion to give a necessary and sufficient condition for diagnosability.
+We also proved that for the dioid $(\Q\cup\{-\infty\},\max,+,-\infty,0)$ (which is progressive), the problem of computing a concurrent composition is $\NP$-complete and verifying diagnosability is $\coNP$-complete, where $\NP$-hardness and $\coNP$-hardness even hold for deterministic, deadlock-free, and divergence-free automata. $\coNP$-membership has been extended to automaton $\Acal^{\underline{\Q^k}}$ over vector progressive dioid $\underline{\Q^k}$~\eqref{eqn24_diag_LMPautomata}.
+The $\coNP$ upper bound on verifying diagnosability can be extended to labeled real-time automata (a subclass of labeled timed automata with a single clock) by extending the current version of concurrent composition to labeled real-time automata.
+Note that particularly when the weights of the transitions of the automata considered in the current paper are nonnegative rational numbers, the automata become a subclass of labeled timed automata.
+Recall that for labeled timed automata, the diagnosability verification problem is $\PSPACE$-complete (the $\PSPACE$ lower bound holds even for labeled 2-clock timed automata), hence in this paper a subclass of labeled timed automata for which the diagnosability verification problem belongs to $\coNP$ was found.

-\begin{proof}[of Theorem~\ref{thm1_diag_LMPautomata}]
+\section{Proof of Theorem~\ref{thm1_diag_LMPautomata}}

 ``if'':